Saddleback Cheer coach talks about the highlights of her 25-year career

 Headshot of Denise Harris while on the LA Rams.
 Photo taken by Rams staff member

-Denise Harris has been on the coaching staff at Saddleback College since 1999, and throughout the years, she is still adapting daily to cheerleading, alongside her athletes.
-Harris cheered at Saddleback herself in 1985 and 1986, so being able to coach athletes who are in her position is a full circle moment for her.
+Denise Harris has been on the coaching staff at Saddleback College since 1999, and throughout the years, she has continued to adapt daily to cheerleading alongside her athletes.
+Harris cheered at Saddleback in 1985 and 1986, so being able to coach athletes in her position is a full-circle moment for her.

 Harris cheered at Saddleback during their run to the 1985 national championship, cementing a memorable year for herself and Saddleback.
-The bond between a college cheer and football team is always exceptionally strong, and because of this, she has long lasting memories that will never be forgotten.
+The bond between a college cheerleader and football team is always powerful, and because of this, she has long-lasting memories that will never be forgotten.

-One thing that has stayed consistent for Harris throughout her time as a coach is the atmosphere.
+One thing that has stayed consistent for Harris throughout her time as a coach is an atmosphere.

 “Our athletic staff is amazing, and the administration are our biggest fans,” she says.

-Having good staff on your side is something that will elevate the atmosphere, especially with the collaborative efforts of football and cheerleading.
-If there is not a good rhythm between coaches, there might not be as much chemistry between the athletes and the coaches.
+Having a good staff on your side elevates the atmosphere, especially with the collaborative efforts of football and cheerleading.
+If there is no good rhythm between coaches, there might not be as much chemistry between the athletes and the coaches.

 Because of the positive experiences she had with staff and coaches, it makes her chemistry with them better.

-Not only does Harris coach at Saddleback, she is also the head coach of varsity cheer at Trabuco Hills High School.
-She has been coaching at Trabuco Hills longer than Saddleback, and has students that follow her from high school to college.
+Not only does Harris coach at Saddleback, but she is also the head coach of varsity cheer at Trabuco Hills High School.
+She has been coaching at Trabuco Hills longer than Saddleback, with students following her from high school to college.

 “I love when my seniors from Trabuco follow me to Saddleback and see a different side of me,” she says.
 “Sports are more mature at the collegiate level.”

-Harris says she feels like she can treat her college athletes more like adults, because they are adults.
+Harris says she feels she can treat her college athletes more like adults because they are adults.
 There is a lot more respect for the athletes the older they are.

-She says that following students from their freshman year to senior year as high schoolers, and then again as adults is an incredible experience.
-She grows close to these athletes and to her, they are much more than students.
+She says that following students from their freshman to senior year as high schoolers and then again as adults is an incredible experience.
+She grows close to these athletes; to her, they are much more than students.

-The personal sacrifices she makes, such as spending long days between both schools, are worth it to her because of how rewarding it is to watch the athletes grow up.
+She makes personal sacrifices, such as spending long days between both schools, but they are worth it because it is rewarding to watch the athletes grow up.

-Her passion and wisdom from coaching partially stems from her time cheerleading for the Los Angeles Rams.
+Her passion and wisdom from coaching partially stem from her time cheerleading for the Los Angeles Rams.

 Harris spent two seasons with the Rams, and she knows this experience has made her a better cheerleader and coach.